OderoOluoch/professional-portfolio/README.md

 ## Description
-This is a wesite that give my professional skills
+This is a website that give my professional skills